 Training / Events: More than 1 hour

 If your session is upwards of one hour then you need to look at incorporating a nutrition strategy into the mix.
 Again, this is where a varied approach can be taken by mixing up food choices depending on the session.
 The general rule of thumb is that we require between 30 – 60g of carbohydrate per hour during endurance training.

-The larger your body mass, or the longer your event, you may require up to 90g carbs per hour to keep up with your bodies rate of consumption.
-This can make things complex, and no one wants to have to pull out the calculator half way through a run to work out the grams of carbohydrate per half of muesli bar they just ate!
-So remember it is just a guide to encourage you to get to know the nutrition panel on the back of the fuel you train and race with.
+For high intensity and longer events, you may require up to 90g carbs per hour, however, needs to be a mix of carbohydrate types.
+This can make things complex, and no one wants to have to pull out the calculator halfway through a run to work out the grams of different carbs per half of the muesli bar they just ate!

 - Starting with hydration, a sports drink such as PURE Electrolyte Hydration should definitely be on your shopping list and you need to be aiming for 500 – 750ml per hour of exercise to stay properly hydrated.
 Not only will the hydration and electrolyte aspect prevent fatigue, you will also automatically get about half the amount of carbohydrate your muscles need per hour.

 - Longer sessions also provide a perfect opportunity to test out race day food choices and supplements.
 Remember race day is not the time for this so experiment during training!